 Who would believe that we would be witnessing today in the 21st century a militant group threatening their innocent neighbors: Either convert or be killed.
 Are we back in the Middle Ages?
 Indeed we are.
 When you trace the historical roots of these battles, it becomes clear that today’s wars are a replay of wars being fought for generations.

-We must always remember: The driving ethos of Muslim radical fundamentalism – militant jihad – is, as Bin Laden declared 13 years ago: the religious battle against the decadent West – a battle to vanquish the “crusaders” who together with the “Zionists” are at war with G-d’s plan for Muslim dominance (see By the Rivers of Babylon).
+We must always remember: The driving ethos of Muslim radical fundamentalism – militant jihad – is, as Bin Laden declared 13 years ago: the religious battle against the decadent West – a battle to vanquish the “crusaders” who together with the “Zionists” are at war with G-d’s plan for Muslim dominance.
 Parallel that with the words of Abu Mosa, a spokesman for ISIS: “I say to America that the Islamic Caliphate has been established.
 Don’t be cowards and attack us with drones.
 Instead send your soldiers, the ones we humiliated in Iraq.
 We will humiliate them everywhere, G-d willing, and we will raise the flag of Allah in the White House.”

 Can we ever win an ideological and religious battle with mere arms and fire-power?